 Span range: Long

-It is the most common form of arch bridge, whose top rises above the deck and base remains below or at the deck.
+It is the most common form of an arch bridge — the top of the arch rises above the deck while the base remains at or below the deck.
 The middle segment of the deck is supported by the arch via tie bars or suspension cables.
 The ends of the bridge are usually supported from below.

-Sydney Harbour Bridge (in Australia), Tyne Bridge (in North East England), Bayonne Bridge (in New York) are some well-known examples of through arch bridge.
+Sydney Harbour Bridge (in Australia), Tyne Bridge (in North East England), and Bayonne Bridge (in New York) are some well-known examples of through arch bridges.

 16. Moon Bridge